vignesh12398/Job-Recommendation-and-Resume-Analyzer/README.md

 ## 3️⃣ Resume Analyzer

-Evaluates resume quality and generates a **score out of 100** based on:
+Evaluates resume quality using ML model ridge and tf-idf and generates a **score out of 100** based on:

 * Skills
 * Projects